ainsleydev/website/content/posts/optimise-seo/index.md

 to your site.

 Full JavaScript websites built on libraries like React and Angular may be [completely blank until they’re rendered](https://www.botify.com/blog/client-side-server-side-rendering-seo), depending on how they’re coded (as shown above).
-When Googlebot sees that the DOM has changed by CSS/JS it assesses the page to see if any additional information has been added.
-If links or content are added by JS, they will be **down-weighted** in their performance nad thus have a less positive effect on rankings.
+When Googlebot sees that the DOM has been changed by CSS/JS it assesses the page to see if any additional information has been added.
+If links or content are added by JS, they will be **down-weighted** in their performance and thus have a less positive effect on rankings.

-For example: Links will not pass any weight at all to the page it is linking to if generated by JS, but will be followed.
+For example: Links will not pass any weight at all to the page they are linking to if generated by JS, but will be followed.
 Content will be considered as secondary style content if added by JS and seen as less important.

 Source: Samuel Banks.